 But its “net betting proceeds,” otherwise known as taxable revenue, was just $5.7 million.

 That came out to $531,490 in state tax.

 Colorado’s sports betting handle in December was $284.6 million.
 So, while it’s not Illinois, it’s in the same ballpark.

-Illinois doesn’t currently include free bets in its revenue report, but Colorado does.
+Illinois doesn’t currently include bonus bets in its revenue report, but Colorado does.
 For reference, CO recorded $10.8 million in free December bets.

 How much tax revenue has Illinois sports betting generated?